 I spent 2 years building a relationship with White Eyes, and in one summer lost her trust, because I got too close to her pups.
 All of this made me realize, that I was a tolerated human observer; not a wolf babysitter.

 It took another year before the relationship was back, and I was allowed to hear the family howls again.
 I was able to hear them howl again, just before sunset, and while they were hunting at midnight.
 I learned to steer clear of White Eyes’s pups.

-Photograph is of one of White Eyes’s pack members trotting down a snow covered road in Douglas county Wisconsin.
+Photograph is of one of White Eyes’s pack members tracks as they trotted down a snow covered road in Douglas county Wisconsin.
 Photograph taken by Rachel Tilseth.